abdeoliveira/timepatrol/README.md

 4. Regenerate the initramfs (`mkinitcpio -P` for Arch, or the equivalent for your distro).
 5. If the issue persists, try downgrading the kernel.
 On Arch, pacman generally handles this well.
 6. Exit chroot and reboot.

-## TODO

-* `timepatrol check` in order to check the integrity of the configuration file.